casper-ecosystem/cep-78-enhanced-nft/README.md

 The modality provides two options:

 1. `NoEvents`: This modality will signal the contract to not record events at all.
 This is the default mode.
 2. `CEP47`: This modality will signal the contract to record events using the CEP47 event schema.
-Events are stored as a `BTreeMap` within dictionary in the contract's context.
-The events can be retrieved directly via their dictionary entry using the JSON-RPC, with more information on this process available [here](https://docs.casperlabs.io/dapp-dev-guide/writing-contracts/dictionaries/).
+Further information can be found [below](#cep47-mode).
 3. `CES`: This modality will signal the contract to record events using the [Casper Event Standard](#casper-event-standard).

 | EventsMode | u8  |